harshdevcode/Blogs-Project/posts/what-is-jwt-json-web-token-how-does-jwt-authentication-work.md

 Since the tokens are used for authorization and authentication in future requests and API calls great care must be taken to prevent security issues.
 These tokens shouldn’t be stored in publicly accessible areas like the browser’s local storage or cookies.
 In case there are no other choices, then the payload should be encrypted.

-### How JWT Single Sign-On (SSO) works for multiple web apps {# How JWT Single Sign-On (SSO) works for multiple web apps}
+### How JWT Single Sign-On (SSO) works for multiple web apps {#how-jwt-single-sign-on-sso-works-for-multiple-web-apps}
 Single Sign-On (SSO) allows you to authenticate users in your systems and subsequently informs applications that the user has been authenticated.
 On successful authentication, a JWT token is generated and returned, which can be consumed by the app to create a user session.
 The token is automatically verified with the IDP when they sign in.
 The user is then allowed to access the apps without being prompted to enter separate sign-in credentials.

 This security mechanism allows applications to trust the sign-in requests it gets from the systems.
 Furthermore, these apps will only grant access to the users who have been authenticated by you/admin & hence Single Sign-On (SSO) relies on JSON Web Token (JWT) for securing the exchange of user authentication data.
 Great care must be taken in terms of how this token is stored and managed.

-### miniOrange JWT Authentication for Apps that don’t Support Standard SSO Protocols {# miniOrange JWT Authentication for Apps that don’t Support Standard SSO Protocols}
+### miniOrange JWT Authentication for Apps that don’t Support Standard SSO Protocols {#miniorange-jwt-authentication-for-apps-that-dont-support-standard-sso-protocols}

 **Usecase: Create a custom SSO between 2 existing and independent websites with their own user database**